-Make A Change Recommendation.
+Make a change recommendation.
 Request the project sponsor approve, deny or comment on the change request.

-5. Project Review Meeting
+5. End Project Meetings

 The end of the project (or the project phase) is an excellent opportunity to review how the work unfolded.
 For the best results, schedule this meeting with the project team members within a few days of the project’s completion.

-Lessons Learned – Keep Doing.
-What activities and methods on the project added value?
-For example: the project team responded to all change requests within two business days.
+Review lessons learned and what you should keep doing.
+Ask yourself, “What activities and methods on the project added value?”
+For example, it could be that the project team responded to all change requests within two business days.

-Lessons Learned – Improvement.
+Review lessons learned and areas of improvement.
 What can you and the project team do differently on future projects?
 Encourage everyone to look for ideas that can be generalized and used by others in the organization.

 Now it’s time to take action.
 What is one way you could improve a meeting you run this week using this article?